znetstar/tor-router/README.md

 For detailed examples and insturctions on using Tor Router [see the wiki](https://github.com/znetstar/tor-router/wiki).

-To generate API documentation run `npm run doc`.
-The documentation will be available in `doc/`.
+To generate API documentation run `npm run docs`.
+The documentation will be available in `docs/`.

 ## Testing